amd/aocl-compression/README.md

 ASAN                                |  Enable Address Sanitizer checks.
 Only supported on Linux/Debug build (Disabled by default)
 VALGRIND                            |  Enable Valgrind checks.
 Only supported on Linux/Debug and incompatible with ASAN=ON (Disabled by default)
-BUILD_DOC                           |  Build documentation for this library (Disabled by default) AOCL_LZ4_MATCH_SKIP_OPT_LDS_STRAT1  |  Enable LZ4 match skipping optimization strategy-1 based on a larger base step size applied for long distance search (Disabled by default)
+BUILD_DOC                           |  Build documentation for this library (Disabled by default) BUILD_EXAMPLE                       |  Build examples for aocl-compression (Disabled by default) AOCL_LZ4_MATCH_SKIP_OPT_LDS_STRAT1  |  Enable LZ4 match skipping optimization strategy-1 based on a larger base step size applied for long distance search (Disabled by default)
 AOCL_LZ4_MATCH_SKIP_OPT_LDS_STRAT2  |  Enable LZ4 match skipping optimization strategy-2 by aggressively setting search distance on top of strategy-1.
 Preferred to be used with Silesia corpus (Disabled by default)
 AOCL_LZ4_NEW_PRIME_NUMBER           |  Enable the usage of a new prime number for LZ4 hashing function.
 Preferred to be used with Silesia corpus (Disabled by default)